hiyoothere/Benchmarking-mosaic-variant-detection/README.md

 <br/>

-## Introduction!
+## Introduction

-Here, we present our benchmark of nine feasible strategies for mosaic variant detection based on a systematically designed reference standard that mimics mosaic samples, with 390,153 control positive and 35,208,888 negative single-nucleotide variants and insertion–deletion mutations.
-We identified the condition-dependent strengths and weaknesses of the current strategies, instead of a single winner, regarding variant allele frequencies, variant sharing, and the usage of control samples.
-Moreover, ensemble approach and feature-level investigation direct the way for immediate to prolonged improvements in mosaic variant calling.
+Here, we present our benchmark of eleven feasible strategies for *mosaic variant detection* based on a systematically designed whole exome-level reference standard that mimics mosaic samples, supported by a total of 354,258 mosaic single-nucleotide variants (SNVs) and insertion-deletion mutations (INDELs) as positive controls and 33,111,725 negative controls consist of reference homozygous sites and germline SNVs and INDELs.
+We identified not only the best practice for mosaic variant detection, but also the condition-dependent strengths and weaknesses of the current strategies regarding variant allele frequencies, variant sharing, and the usage of control samples.
+Furthermore, feature-level investigation directs the way for immediate to prolonged improvements in mosaic variant detection.
 Our results will guide researchers in selecting suitable calling algorithms and suggest future strategies for developers.
 [![DOI](https://zenodo.org/badge/395906637.svg)](https://zenodo.org/badge/latestdoi/395906637)
 <br/>
 <br/>